 For this feature to work you need to set up dropbox_uploader, first.

-SSH in as root (see below), then launch dropbox_uploader.sh and follow the instructions.
+SSH in as root (see below), then launch dropbox_uploader.sh and carefully follow the instructions.
 The folder APPLICATIONS/YOUR_DROPBOX_APP_NAME/ will be created in your Dropbox space.
 On languages different than English, “APPLICATIONS” could be translated.

 Finally run dropbox_uploader.sh info to verify the login token is correct.
 Delete the /root/.dropbox_uploader file if you need to start from scratch.